MscmpSystInstance (mscmp_syst_instance v0.1.0)

 • instance - the current Msdata.SystInstances struct representing the Instance to be updated.

-• instance_state_id - The record ID of the new Instance State value into which to place the Instance record.
+• instance_lifecycle_state_id - The record ID of the new Instance Lifecycle State value into which to place the Instance record.

 Applications